Cover Image for Best Low-Risk Investments for 2026 | Rule #1 Strategy

 What are Low-Risk Investments?

-After choosing how risky you’d like to be with your investments, the next step involves learning how to pick the right investing strategy for you.
+You've now chosen how risky you’d like to be with your investments.
+The clear next step involves learning how to pick the right investing strategy for you.
 The five most common types of investing strategies include:

 Income Investing

-An income investing strategy focuses on buying securities that are paying dividends, such as dividend-paying stocks, mutual funds based on dividend-paying stocks, or bonds that produce steady income.
+An income investing strategy focuses on buying securities that pay dividends.
+Think dividend-paying stocks, mutual funds based on dividend-paying stocks, or bond funds that produce steady interest income.
+This approach is especially appealing to those who value capital preservation and want to avoid excessive market risk.

 Impact Investing